-Thank you for your interest in interning with the Education and Labor Committee Democrats.
+Thank you for your interest in interning with the Education and the Workforce Committee Democrats.
+Capitol Hill is a unique and historical place.
+Our internship program is designed to take advantage of our location and provide an educational experience for interns while helping them develop their work skills.
 On this page you will find application instructions and a description of typical intern duties.

 Typical Intern Duties